AG7GN/networking/hamwan-arden-home-README.md

 WECG will reply with this information:

 Your connection details:
-Name: *your-node-name*
+- Name: *your-node-name*
-Password: *your-tunnel-password*
+- Password: *your-tunnel-password*
-Network: *ip-address-for-tunnel-network*
+- Network: *ip-address-for-tunnel-network*
-Server address: *tunnel-DNS-name*
+- Server address: *tunnel-DNS-name*

-For Example:
+Example:

 Your connection details:
 - Name: AG7GN-AR150-1